The YESS Canada scholarships are available to students with disabilities living in select Saskatchewan communities.

 Youth Employment Student Scholarships Canada (YESS Canada) are for those post-secondary students who are in high need of a helping hand: Single parent students, students with disabilities, children of a single parent and students coming from a low income situation are invited to apply for our scholarships.

-NEW: We are pleased to announce our new Springboard Scholarships!
+We are pleased to announce our new Springboard Scholarships!
 Springboard Scholarships are for high school students who need help getting in the door to post secondary education due to either financial or disability obstacles.
 Our 25 Springboard scholarships, valued at $1500 each, are split between term 1 and term 2 with $500 being awarded in term 1 and $1000 being awarded in term 2.

 In order to receive a YESS CANADA Scholarship you must meet the following criteria: